 Both structural knowledge and judgment knowledge can be conscious or unconscious, depending on the existence of relevant higher order thoughts.
-If the person's structural knowledge includes the rule "An M can start a string", that knowledge is conscious if there is a higher order thought like "I know that an M can start a string" and unconscious otherwise.
-The judgment knowledge that "MVXVV has the same structure as the training strings" is conscious if the person has a higher order thought like "I know that MVXVV has the structure of the training strings" and not otherwise.
-The guessing criterion and zero correlation criterion measure the conscious or unconscious status of judgment knowledge, not structural knowledge.
+If the participant's structural knowledge includes the rule "An M can start a string," that knowledge is conscious if there is a higher order thought like "I know that an M can start a string" and unconscious otherwise.
+The judgment knowledge that "MVXVV has the same structure as the training strings" is conscious if the participant has a higher order thought like "I know that MVXVV has the structure of the training strings" and not otherwise.
+The guessing criterion and zero correlation criterion measure the conscious or unconscious status of judgment knowledge, not structural knowledge (Fig. 1).

 Presumably, conscious structural knowledge leads to conscious judgment knowledge.
 But if structural knowledge is unconscious, judgment knowledge could be conscious or unconscious.
-Consider natural language: If shown a sentence one can know it is grammatical and consciously know that it is grammatical, but not know at all why it is grammatical.
-When structural knowledge is unconscious but judgment knowledge is conscious, the phenomenology is of intuition.
+Consider natural language.
+If shown a sentence we can know it is grammatical and consciously know that it is grammatical, but not know at all why it is grammatical.
+When structural knowledge is unconscious, but judgment knowledge is conscious, the phenomenology is of intuition.
 Intuition is knowing that a judgment is correct, but not knowing why.
 When both structural knowledge and judgment knowledge are unconscious, the phenomenology is of guessing.
 In both cases we have unconscious structural knowledge.
-But in the first case, that of intuition, the zero correlation and guessing criteria might show all knowledge is conscious, because those criteria only assess judgment knowledge.
+But in the first case, that of intuition, the zero correlation and guessing criteria may show all knowledge is conscious, because those criteria only assess judgment knowledge.

-It would be nice to assess not only the conscious or unconscious status of judgment knowledge, but also structural knowledge.
-Knowing the conscious or unconscious status of judgment knowledge allows some handle on the conscious or unconscious status of structural knowledge, because unconscious structural knowledge can be inferred from unconscious judgment knowledge.
+It would be nice to assess not only the conscious or unconscious status of judgment knowledge, but also that of structural knowledge.
+Knowing the conscious or

+Fig. 1 Structural knowledge and judgment knowledge.
+When structural knowledge is unconscious, judgment knowledge can be conscious or unconscious.
+In knowledge of natural language, for example, we can have knowledge of structure with no relevant higher order thought making that knowledge conscious, but we may know whether a sentence has that structure, and also have the higher order thought that we know this unconscious status of judgment knowledge allows some handle on the conscious or unconscious status of structural knowledge, because unconscious structural knowledge can be inferred from unconscious judgment knowledge.
 But the problem is that conscious judgment knowledge leaves the conscious status of structural knowledge completely open.
-For example, Mathews (1997) argued that the lack of confidence picked up by the guessing criterion might be characteristic of implicit learning only at the early stages of implicit knowledge acquisition.
+For example, Mathews (1997) argued that the lack of confidence picked up by the guessing criterion may be characteristic of implicit learning only in the early stages of implicit knowledge acquisition.
 Similarly, Perruchet, Vinter, and Gallego (1997) pointed to our native language as a case where implicit knowledge plausibly gives rise to a relationship between confidence and grammaticality judgment accuracy.
-Further, Allwood et al (2000; experiment 2) found a close relationship between confidence and judgment accuracy in an artificial grammar learning task but felt implicit learning was still in operation.
-In discussing the use of confidence scales in implicit learning research, Reber (personal communication, 1994) urged us to distinguish between "knowing that we know" and "knowing what we know".
-We address these issues by distinguishing structural and judgment knowledge (cf Dienes & Berry, 1997; Dienes & Perner, 1999), and by introducing a measure of the conscious or unconscious status of structural knowledge to compliment the existing measures for judgment knowledge (cf Lau, 2002).
-In this paper, we will ask people to report any awareness they have of their structural knowledge.
+Furthermore, Allwood et al. (2000; Experiment 2) found a close relationship between confidence and judgment accuracy in an artificial grammar learning task, but felt implicit learning was still in operation.
+In discussing the use of confidence scales in implicit learning research, Reber (personal communication, 1994) urged us to distinguish between "knowing that we know" and "knowing what we know."
+We address these issues by distinguishing structural and judgment knowledge (cf. Dienes & Berry, 1997; Dienes & Perner, 1999), and by introducing a measure of the conscious or unconscious status of structural knowledge to complement the existing measures for judgment knowledge (cf. Lau, 2002).
+In this paper, we will ask participants to report any awareness they have of their structural knowledge.